HHS the latest agency to mandate COVID vaccinations for health care workers

 DEFENSE SECRETARY TO MANDATE COVID-19 VACCINES FOR US MILITARY BY SEPT.
 15

-The agency said that staff at the Indian Health Service and the National Institutes of Health (NIH) who serve in federally-operated health care and clinical research facilities and interact with, or have the potential to come into contact with, patients will be required to receive the COVID-19 vaccine.
+The agency said that staff at the Indian Health Service and the National Institutes of Health (NIH), who serve in federally operated health care and clinical research facilities and interact with, or have the potential to come into contact with, patients, will be required to receive the COVID-19 vaccine.

-The list of staff required to receive the vaccination includes employees, contractors, trainees, and volunteers whose duties put them in contact with patents at any HHS medical or clinical research facilities.
+The list of staff required to receive the vaccination includes employees, contractors, trainees and volunteers whose duties put them in contact with patents at any HHS medical or clinical research facilities.

 HHS also announced Thursday that U.S. Surgeon General Dr. Vivek Murthy will "immediately" require members of the U.S. Public Health Service Commissioned Corps to be vaccinated against COVID-19 as part of "medical readiness procedures to prepare for any potential deployment need as emergency responders."